- What is Cannabidiol

 What CBD products are available?

 There is a large range of CBD products and each of us may prefer CBD in a different form.
 The most popular products include CBD oils, sprays, CBD tea, suppositories, capsules, lozenges, vape pens, creams, pastes, gummies, oil patches, and CBD water.
+With such a wide range available, explore what suits your needs and preferences better–it could be a refreshing CBD tea to have in the evening or Delta 8 Vape Carts you can take with you wherever you go.

 What is CBD Oil?

 CBD oil is one of the forms in which one can consume cannabidiol, usually by adding it to food, taking it sublingually or vaping it.
-The oil is made by infusing certain types of oil (propylene glycol or multi fractionated coconut oil) with either pure CBD in powder form or isolate, or full spectrum CBD.
+The oil is made by infusing certain types of oil (propylene glycol or multi-fractionated coconut oil) with either pure CBD in powder form or isolate, or full spectrum CBD.

 Is Cannabidiol even legal?